What is the ASVAB?

 Preparing for Basic Training

 Prepping and passing the ASVAB are the first steps in pursuing a career in the military.
-Once you’ve passed the ASVAB and gone to MEPs the next step will be preparing for basic training.
-Learn everything you need to know before you ship to basic training with our helpful tips.
+Finally, once you’ve passed the ASVAB and gone to MEPs the next step will be preparing for basic training.
+Begin learn everything you need to know before you ship to basic training with our helpful tips.